Mensa International: Publications

 All national Mensa groups publish members-only newsletters or magazines, which include articles and columns written by members, and information about upcoming Mensa events.
-Examples include the American Mensa Bulletin, the British Mensa Magazine, Serbian MozaIQ, the Australian TableAus, the Mexican El Mensajero, and the French Contacts.
-Aside from national publications, some local or regional groups have their own newsletters.
+Examples include the American Mensa Bulletin, the German MinD-Magazin, the British Mensa Magazine, Serbian MozaIQ, the Australian TableAus, the Macedonian Mensadonija, the Mexican El Mensajero, and the French, formerly Contacts, now MensaMag.
+Aside from national publications, some local or regional groups have their own newsletters and websites.

 Mensa International publishes a Mensa World Journal, which "contains views and information about Mensa around the world".
 This journal is generally included in each national magazine.

 The Mensa Foundation publishes the Mensa Research Journal, which "highlights scholarly articles and recent research related to intelligence".
 Unlike most Mensa publications, this journal is available to non-members.

 Demographics

-All national Mensas have to accept children.
-However, some national Mensas don't test the children themselves; many offer activities, resources, and newsletters specifically geared toward gifted children and their parents.
-American Mensa's youngest member (Kashe Quest), British Mensa's youngest member (Adam Kirby), and several Australian Mensa members joined at the age of two.
-The current youngest member of Mensa is Adam Kirby, from Mitcham, London who was invited to join at the age of two years and four months and gained full membership at the age of two years five months.
-He scored 141 on the Stanford-Binet IQ test.
-Elise Tan-Roberts of the UK is the youngest person ever to join Mensa, having gained full membership at the age of two years and four months.
-In 2018, Mehul Garg became the youngest person in a decade to score the maximum of 162 in the test.
+All national Mensa subsidiaries accept children under the age of 18.
+However, some national Mensas do not test the children themselves; many offer activities, resources, and newsletters specifically geared toward gifted children and their parents.
+Kashe Quest, the youngest member of American Mensa; Joseph Harris-Birtill, the youngest member of British Mensa; and several Australian Mensa members joined at age two.
+Elise Tan-Roberts of the UK and Miranda Elise Margolis of the US are the youngest people ever to join Mensa, having gained full membership at the age of two years and four months.

+In 2018, Mehul Garg became the youngest person in a decade to score the maximum of 162 on the Mensa IQ test.

+American Mensa avers that their members range "in age from 2 to 102", but no specifics are provided.

-American Mensa's oldest member is 102, and British Mensa had a member aged 103.
+As of 2014, British Mensa reportedly had a member aged 103.

-Detailed International Mensa demographics are not generally published.

-According to American Mensa's generational classifications and published demographics (as of 2023), its membership is 8 percent from the Silent generation (born 1924-1942), 37 percent Baby Boomers (born 1943-1960), 30 percent Gen-X (born 1961-1981), 10 percent Millennial (born 1982-2000), 12 percent Generation Z (born 2001-2020) and the remaining 3 percent other.
+According to American Mensa's generational classifications and published demographics (as of 2023), its membership is 8 percent from the Silent generation (born 1924–1942), 37 percent Baby Boomers (born 1943–1960), 30 percent Gen-X (born 1961–1981), 10 percent Millennial (born 1982–2000), 12 percent Generation Z (born 2001–2020), and the remaining 3 percent other.
 The American Mensa general membership identifies as 64 percent male, 32 percent female, 3 percent unknown, and less than 1 percent gender non-conforming or other.